USS LST-3

 USS LST-3 was an LST-1-class tank landing ship of the United States Navy built during World War II.
 She was transferred to the Royal Navy in December 1944.
 Like many of her class, she was not named and is properly referred to by her hull designation.

 Construction

 LST-3 was laid down on 29 June 1942, at Pittsburgh, Pennsylvania by the Dravo Corporation; launched on 19 September 1942; sponsored by Mrs. A.C.
-Harlow; and commissioned on 8 February 1943,.
+Harlow; and commissioned on 8 February 1943.

 USN service history

 LST-3 was assigned to the Mediterranean Theatre and participated in the following operations: the Allied invasion of Sicily in July and August 1943; and the Invasion of southern France from August to September 1944.

 Royal Navy service

 LST-3 was decommissioned from the USN on 23 December 1944, in Bizerte, Tunisia, and commissioned into the Royal Navy the next day.
 She operated in the Mediterranean.
-She was returned to the United States April 1946, by a Royal Navy crew and turned back over to USN custody 12 May 1946.
+She was returned to the United States April 1946 by a Royal Navy crew and turned back over to USN custody on 12 May 1946.